How Will Upcoming Trends Affect Your Bathroom?

 Just like its pink predecessor, the average green-shaded wash space of the 70’s was believed by many to convey character.
 Hence why many chose it as their bathroom theme.

 Skip forward another 20 years, and the majority of bathrooms were now white, a colour long associated with cleanliness and serenity.
+Even commercial washrooms have reflected the trend.

 Of course, this bathroom theme has continued into the 21st century.
 Though unsurprisingly, retro is fast becoming popular among British homeowners.